Migracode-Barcelona/curriculum/content/fundamentals/sprints/1/prep/index.md

 Click on the links to go to the registration pages.
 Keep your login details for all sites/apps consistent and always use your real name.

 {{<note type="info" title="Real Name" >}}

-CYF recognises you may need to keep your birth name private.
+{{<our-name>}} recognises you may need to keep your birth name private.
 When we say real name, we mean the name you go by.
 It does not have to match your birth certificate or any other legal document.
 It has to be consistent and professional.
 {{</note>}}

 ### Gmail, Google Account

 Make a new Google account if you do not have a professional one already.
 Use your real name.
 Don’t use any numbers or words that are not your name.
 Never put the year of your birth in your professional email address.
 Your email address should look something like this:

-> JDoe@gmail.com
-> JohnDoe@gmail.com
-> JaneDoe@gmail.com
+> JDoe@gmail.com > JohnDoe@gmail.com > JaneDoe@gmail.com

 This is your public professional email address.
 Use it to sign up for all your professional accounts unless you can use your GitHub.